paolodragone/pickle-peeker/README.md

 # ppk
-Pickle-Peeker: a smart pickle reader.
+Pickle-Peeker: a smart pickle reader and writer.